ocrmypdf/OCRmyPDF/docs/docker.rst

 .. code-block:: bash

-   docker run --entrypoint python3 jbarlow83/ocrmypdf-alpine setup.py test
+   docker run --entrypoint python3  jbarlow83/ocrmypdf setup.py test

 Accessing the shell
 ===================

-``bash`` is not installed in the image.
-To use the busybox shell in the Docker image:
+To use the bash shell in the Docker image:

 .. code-block:: bash

-   docker run -it --entrypoint busybox  jbarlow83/ocrmypdf-alpine sh
+   docker run -it --entrypoint bash  jbarlow83/ocrmypdf

 Using the OCRmyPDF web service wrapper
 ======================================